The cactus flower can be difficult to get spiky desert cactus to bloom when you keep them as houseplants.

 How Do You Know Your Flowering Cactus Plant Will Bloom?

 They need bright, hot desert sunlight to bloom properly.
 These plants also need maturity and a regular period of dormancy to bloom.

-One of the best ways to know your cactus with flowers will bloom is to buy one that is already in bloom.
+One of the best ways to know your cactus with flowers will bloom is to buy one already in bloom.

 When shopping for easy-blooming cactus look for some of these varieties:

 - Garnet or Dwarf Cacti from the Rebutia cactus genus

 - Pincushion cactus from the Mammillaria family